 SDC is organized into six regions extending 4,205 square miles from the southern borders of Orange and Riverside Counties to the border between Mexico and the U.S. With a population of more than three million people, San Diego is the second largest county in California.
-The population is predominately white (46.7%), Hispanic or Latino (33.1%) and Asian/Pacific Islander (11.8%).
-According to the California Department of Social Services, more than 13,000 refugees have been admitted to SDC since 2010.
-From October 2012 to September 2017, SDC had the largest number of admissions among all counties in California.
-Of these, the majority arrived from Iraq (77.0%), and most have settled in the county's central and east regions.
+The population is predominately white (46.7%), Hispanic or Latino (33.1%) and Asian/Pacific Islander (11.8%).6 According to the California Department of Social Services, more than 13,000 refugees have been admitted to SDC since 2010.
+From October 2012 to September 2017, SDC had the largest number of admissions among all counties in California.7 Of these, the majority arrived from Iraq (77.0%), and most have settled in the county's central and east regions.8

-In 2018, there were 372,134 residents ages 65 and older in SMV's service area, representing 14.0% of its total population.
-Between 2018 and 2023, it is anticipated that the service area's senior population will grow by 23.6%.
+In 2018, there were 233,712 residents ages 65 and older in SCHHC's service area, representing 13.8% of its population.
+Between 2018 and 2023, the service area's senior population is projected to grow 24.3%.9